Indonesia at the 2024 Summer Paralympics

 Indonesia competed at the 2024 Summer Paralympics in Paris, France, from 28 August to 8 September.
 During 2024 Summer Paralympics, Indonesia participated with the most number paralympians ever since Indonesia started to participate back in 1976.
-It was also the first time Indonesian judokas and boccia paralympians participated in the games.
+It was also the first time Indonesian judokas and boccia paralympians participated in the games, as well as its return to para-archery after 48 years.

+Indonesia left Paris with fourteen medals (one gold, eight silver and five bronze), five more than previous Paralympics in Tokyo.
+It was the first time Indonesia secured only gold medal at the Paralympics via all Indonesian final in para-badminton mixed doubles SL3-SU5.
+Meanwhile, it was also the first time Indonesia clinched medals from boccia, as well as silver medal in para-athletics men's track event since 1976.